MAHMOUDMAMDOH8/Sales-product/README.md

 # Sales-product
-The Sales Data Analysis project involves using Python for data manipulation and cleaning tasks, instead of Power Query.
-Here is an updated outline of the steps involved:
+The Sales Data Analysis project involves using Python for data manipulation and cleaning tasks Data Acquisition:

-Data Acquisition:
 Download the sales data files from Kaggle in CSV format.
 Data Preparation and Cleaning using Python: